confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 Trustworthy Workload Identity as detailed in this document has following fundamental divergence from core WIMSE Architecture.

 ## Workload Isolation
-The confidentiality and integrity of Workload is isolated from the hosting environment and other Workloads.
+The confidentiality and integrity of a Workload is isolated from the hosting environment and other Workloads.

 ## Workload Provenance
 Workload Provenance is the metadata pertaining to workload, as below.